 Address: 20 Rue Beautreillis

+9 pm: Dinner at Le Marais

-Enjoy Dinner in Le Marais
+Enjoy dinner in Le Marais.
 And now, time for dinner!
 And there are few places better than the Le Marais neighborhood to enjoy dinner in Paris.
 To get the very best selection of Paris foods, we recommend doing our Le Marais Food Tour, which explores this local foodie district of Paris.

 You’ll get to try delicious crêpes, oysters, falafel, and more!
 If you’d prefer to just go out to dinner, go to Vins de Pyrénées.
 It’s just down the street from Sherry Butt.
-This restaurant was recently renovated in 2017 but has been around since 1905.
+This restaurant was renovated in 2017 but has been around since 1905.
 It’s a true neighborhood staple in Le Marais that puts out good, classic French food without the outrageous price tags.

 Dinner will cost you between €15 and €20 per person, not including drinks.
-For more options, check out our article on the best restaurants in Le Marais.
+For more options, check out our article on the Best Restaurants in Le Marais in Paris.

 Address: 25 Rue Beautreillis